grkek/murg/README.md

 - The JavaScript engine is Duktape.

-- The CSS is limited to GTK4 specification.w
+- The CSS is limited to GTK4 specification.

 ## Installation